Smooth Koopman eigenfunctions: Multiple eigenfunctions

-The flow $\Phi^t$ will be called weakly / strongly mixing if $f$ is weakly / strongly mixing for every $f\in L^2(\mu)$.
+The ergodic dynamics $\paran{\mu, \Phi^t}$ will be called weakly / strongly mixing if $f$ is weakly / strongly mixing for every $f\in L^2(\mu)$.
 Similar definitions can be made for discrete time dynamics, which are described by a map instead of a flow.
+Usually if the context is clear, we drop either $\mu$ or $\Phi^t$ when making a claim about mixing.

 Let $\alpha:\real^+ \to \real^+$ be a positive function such that $\lim_{t\to\infty} \alpha(t) = 0^+$.
 Then $\alpha$ is said to be a rate of (strong) mixing for the flow if

 One can similarly derive notions of rates of strong and weak mixing for discrete and continuous time maps.
 Note that rate of mixing so defined, is not unique, but merely an upper bound for the asymptotic rate of decay.
 Our next result assumes :